adavuruku/my-ci-cd-class/notes/interview/java/java_spring.md

 - **Redis or in-memory solutions**: Storing request counts and timestamps to enforce rate limits across distributed systems.

-- **Custom Interceptors or Filters**: Implementing custom logic to intercept requests and enforce rate limits based on predefined rules.
+- **Custom Interceptors or Filters or AOP**: Implementing custom logic to intercept requests and enforce rate limits based on predefined rules.

 Implementing rate limiting requires careful consideration of the application's scalability, performance impact, and user experience.
 It's essential to strike a balance between protecting the system and providing adequate responsiveness to legitimate users or clients.